rizahassan/robinhood-ar/README.md

 After cloning the repository, go the RobinhoodAR directory, and run these commands on your Command Line terminal

 1. On macOS: `python3 -m venv venv` to create a virtual environment.

 On Windows: `py -m venv venv`

-2. On macOS: `source venv/bin/activate` to activate virtual environment On Windows: `.\env\Scripts\activate`
+2. On macOS: `source venv/bin/activate` to activate virtual environment.

+On Windows: `.\env\Scripts\activate`

 3. `pip3 install -r requirements.txt` to install all dependencies